shatteredaesthetic/patterncycles/patterns_000-099/patternIndex_000-099.md

-023 | simple beat using fx sounds ("Martial Martian") 024 | stuttering beat with effects, sounds like the grudge ("Grudgeboxing") 025 | laidback beat with feelfx sounds ("Lowflyer")
+023 | simple beat using fx sounds ("Martial Martian") 024 | stuttering beat with effects, sounds like the grudge ("Grudgeboxing") 025 | laidback beat with feelfx sounds ("Lowflyer") 026 | experiments in striating simple percussion beats ("Wringing out the Metal")